sodadata/docs/soda-sql/orchestrate_scans.md

 Create a custom Prefect Task to run Soda SQL scans programmatically.

 1. Install Soda SQL and Prefect in your environment.
-2. Make sure that Soda SQL is available in the environment in whic your Prefect flow runs.
+2. Make sure that Soda SQL is available in the environment in which your Prefect flow runs.
 For example, if you use Docker as the storage backend, you must provide Soda SQL as a dependency.
 Refer to [Prefect documentation](https://docs.prefect.io/core/concepts/flows.html).
 3. Define a custom Prefect Task to wrap Soda SQL and use it in your Prefect Flow.
 Refer to the following basic implementation of a SodaSQLScan Task.

 ```python